dahlia/fedify/docs/manual/federation.md

 the retry policy by providing a custom function that satisfies the `RetryPolicy` type.
 Or you can adjust the parameters of the built-in `createExponentialBackoffRetryPolicy()` function.

+### `trailingSlashInsensitive`

+*This API is available since Fedify 0.12.0.*

+Whether the router should be insensitive to trailing slashes in the URL paths.
+For example, if this option is `true`, `/foo` and `/foo/` are treated as the same path.

+Turned off by default.

 How the `Federation` object recognizes the domain name